In2ItChicago/In2ItChicago/readme.md

 If you have any issues, see the troubleshooting guide further down in this document.

 ### Install Docker
 Note: If you're running Windows Professional, it's recommended you use Docker for Windows over Docker Toolbox.
-This requires the use of Hyper-V, while Docker Toolbox requires using VirtualBox.
+This requires the use of Hyper-V, while Docker Toolbox requires the use of VirtualBox.
 Keep in mind that if you're currently using VirtualBox, you can't use Hyper-V at the same time.
-Make sure you disable one or the other before proceeding.
+Make sure you disable one before trying to use the other.

 For Windows Home, download the latest version from [here](hhttps://github.com/docker/toolbox/releases).
 Documentation is [here](https://docs.docker.com/toolbox/overview/).
 For Windows Professional or Enterprise, download from [here](https://www.docker.com/docker-windows).
 Documentation is [here](https://docs.docker.com/docker-for-windows/).